 Frightening Flicks Filmed in Texas

-Halloween is less than a week away, so to get you in the spirit we’ve put together a list of six frightening flicks – all filmed right here in Texas – that cover the range from campy to gory.
-Grab some popcorn and settle in on the couch for these spine-tingling horror movies.
+Halloween is next week, so we figured it was time to update our annual list of frightening flicks – all filmed right here in Texas – that cover the range from campy to gory.
+These movies are sure to get you in the spirit of the Halloween season, so grab some popcorn and settle in on the couch for these spine-tingling horror movies.
 And let us know if you recognize any of the Texas locations in the films!

 The Texas Chainsaw Massacre (1974)